phamngoctan/java-playground/README.md

  - create postgres database, set up the database connection "jdbc:postgresql://localhost:5454/test"
  - execute the src/main/resources/sql/cryptography.sql in public schema of test database
  - run main method in Cryptography class
+ - To check the result, you can go to the database to check the encrypted content in new inserted row.
+Or maybe you can check the console log

 ## Reference
  - https://github.com/jwasham/coding-interview-university